About this program

 MECH1038 Machine Shop Theory 4

-2. Contribute to the application of quality control and quality assurance procedures to meet organizational standards and requirements.
+2. Follow quality control/quality assurance procedures to meet industry and organizational standards and end-use requirements.

-5. Use current and emerging technologies to support the implementation of mechanical and manufacturing projects.
+6. Use technology to support the design and implementation of mechanical engineering projects.

-7. Contribute to the interpretation and preparation of mechanical drawings and other related technical documents.
+7. Assist in the interpretation and preparation of engineering drawings, models, and other technical documents according to project specifications.

-10. Select, use and maintain machinery, tools and equipment for the installation, manufacturing and repair of basic mechanical components.
+9. Select, inspect, use and maintain machinery, tools and equipment for the installation, manufacturing and repair of mechanical components, assemblies and systems.

 Back to Top